-Figure 4.3: Alignment graph for the approximate string matching of a pattern of length 3 and a text of length 8.
-The initial vertex v_S is shown at the top left corner; the final vertex v_E is shown at the bottom right corner.
+Figure 4.3: Alignment graph for the approximate string matching of a sequence of length 3 and one of length 4.
+The initial vertex $v_S$ is shown at the top left corner; the final vertex $v_E$ is shown at the bottom right corner.